MetaMask/metamask-extension/test/manual-scenarios/privacy-settings/check "Show ENS domains in address bar" toggle works correctly.md

 * Validate that the 'Show ENS domains in address bar' toggle is present in the Security & Privacy settings and is ON by default.
 * Validate that the toggle can be turned on and off.
-* Validate that when the toggle is turned on, MetaMask checks with Ethereum's ENS contract to find the code connected to the ENS name.
+* Validate that when the toggle is turned on, ENS domain name is displayed alongside the public address
-* Validate that if the code links to IPFS, the content associated with it is displayed.

 ```markdown